 #22 – Domus Romane

-Why it’s so awesome: Everywhere you go in Rome you’ll be treading in the footsteps of the ancient Romans and yet you’ll feel this even more in the Domus Romane.
+Why it’s so awesome: Everywhere you go in Rome you’ll be treading in the footsteps of the ancient Roman Empire and yet you’ll feel this even more in the Domus Romane.
 They’re located below street level and have only recently been found, excavated and opened to the public.
-It’s a rare chance to see a previously unknown side of this ancient and fascinating civilization.
+It’s a rare chance to see a previously unknown side of ancient Rome and its fascinating civilization.

 What to do there: The Domus Romane is located directly below Palazzo Vanentini and they’re now open to the public.
 Wander the intricately designed spaces.
 You’ll find beautiful mosaics, expensive marble flooring and amazing wall paintings, all of which reflect just how wealthy some parts of Roman society were.